Wazi2025/Winforms_AdvTest/README.md

 # Project "Adventure"

-Part of my "CLI/Console-based to WinForms" series
+Part of my "CLI/Console-based to WinForms" series.

 Extremely rudimentary for now.